donghuazhang98/artfetch/README.md

 # artfetch

 Overview:
-- A demo art website that exhibits the CG gallery
+- An art website demo that exhibits the CG gallery
 - Users can post their art work on their profile pages and view other artists' exhibitions

 # run